zenitraM/Android-Couchbase-Callback/README.md

 ## Further Customizations

--  Change the name and package of your application
+*  Change the name and package of your application

+    Refactor name and package of ExampleAppActivity to suit your needs

--  Provide your own custom splash screen
+*  Provide your own custom splash screen

+    Override the getSplashScreenDrawable() method to point to your splash screen image

 ## TODO

-* couchapp.html should list installed couchapps (and remind you to finish following the directions)
 * spoof a call to `onPageFinished` so that phonegap paints the screen even if a long ajax call happens before onload.

 ## License